DC’s cherry blossoms coming early due to confusing weather

 Cherry Blossom Festival President Diana Mayhew said this year’s bloom dates aren’t unprecedented, but they’re the second earliest she had witnessed in 23 years with the organization.
 As a result, her organization has accelerated their own timetable, moving up multiple events planned at the Tidal Basin by a week.

 Mayhew said she and city officials are expecting a boom year for the festival, which typically signals the unofficial start of D.C.’s tourist season.
-The 2020 cherry blossom season was essentially wrecked in real time by the creeping shadow of the COVID-19 pandemic, which was moving across the country just as the festival was holding press conferences.
+The 2020 cherry blossom season was essentially wrecked in real time by the creeping shadow of the COVID-19 pandemic, which was moving across the country just as the festival was holding press conferences to announce that year’s peak bloom.
 Organizers finally were forced to cancel most in-person events.

 Washington’s cherry blossoms date back 111 years to an original 1912 gift of 3,000 trees from the mayor of Tokyo.
 The Japanese embassy has remained deeply involved in their maintenance and in the annual festival — organizing a host of cherry blossom-themed events and performances.

 Koichi Ai, head of chancery for the Japanese Embassy, said Wednesday that the trees hold “special status” within Japanese culture.
-Their brief but spectacular bloom cycle represents, “the transient nature of beauty and the everlasting cycle of life.”
+Their brief but spectacular bloom cycle represents, “the transient nature of beauty and the everlasting cycle of life,” he said.

-The 2021 Cherry Blossom Festival took place fully under pandemic restrictions with organizers offering bloomcams and multiple virtual events and activities.
-Last year’s season drew an estimated 1.1 million visitors—close to the pre-pandemic average of 1.5 million.
+The 2021 Cherry Blossom Festival took place fully under pandemic restrictions with organizers offering online bloom-cams and multiple virtual events and activities.
+Last year’s season drew an estimated 1.1 million visitors — close to the pre-pandemic average of 1.5 million.
 This year, Mayhew said she hopes to match or exceed those pre-pandemic numbers.

 The original 1880s design of the Tidal Basin also simply wasn’t equipped to handle the kinds of crowds and traffic the area now receives.
 That traffic has only increased as more monuments have been added to the Tidal Basin area over the years: a memorial to Franklin Roosevelt opened in 1997, and the Martin Luther King Jr. memorial was inaugurated in 2011.